 SEND - Local Offer

-At Liss Junior, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.
+At The Federation of Liss Infant and Junior Schools, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.
 We have high expectations of their learning and their behaviour.
 We value the different learning styles and strengths of all our pupils, and our lessons reflect this.
 The teaching staff provide Quality First Teaching, and skilfully differentiate learning to enable all pupils to access it.

-This information report should be read in conjunction with the school’s SEN policy.
+This information report should be read in conjunction with each school’s SEN policy.

 What kinds of SEN do you provide for?

-Liss Junior School aspires to be a Dyslexia Friendly School, enabling all learners to reach their learning and personal goals, in an exciting and encouraging environment.
-We put strategies in place to support dyslexic pupils when they encounter challenges and we provide suitable resources to support the pupils, understanding their needs and challenges.
+Our Federation aspires to be Dyslexia Friendly and Autism friendly schools, enabling all learners to reach their learning and personal goals, in an exciting and encouraging environment.
+We put strategies in place to support pupils when they encounter challenges and we provide suitable resources to support the pupils, understanding their needs and challenges.
 We highly value the use of technology as a method of communicating learning.

-We are an inclusive school; we welcome and celebrate diversity, and support a range of pupils who need education that is additional to or different from that made for other children of the same age.
+Our schools are inclusive; we welcome and celebrate diversity, and support a range of pupils who need education that is additional to or different from that made for other children of the same age.

-How does the school identify children who need extra help?
+How do our schools identify children who need extra help?
 What should I do if I think my child has special educational needs?

-At Liss Junior School we believe the correct identification of children who have SEN is crucial to ensure progress and enable children to ‘close the gap’ between their attainment and the age related expectation.
-Children are identified as having Special Educational Needs (SEN) through a variety of ways including the following:
+At The Federation of Liss Infant and Junior Schools we believe the correct identification of children who have SEN is crucial to ensure progress and enable children to ‘close the gap’ between their attainment and the age related expectation.
+Children are identified as having Special Educational Needs (SEN) through a variety of ways including the following:-

 - Through assessing a child’s academic and/or social performance to be below age expected levels, including standardised testing where it is considered that a pupil might benefit from a specific intervention.